How do I choose a better amplifier?

 In terms of what to look out for, this is heavily influenced by budget as this will include some features and exclude others.

-- Generally the heaviest, most expensive (when new) equipment is going to be the path to take.
-Nothing really good is lightweight or cheap to buy, except something digital like maybe a Wiim.
+• Generally the heaviest, most expensive (when new) equipment is going to be the path to take.
+Nothing good is lightweight or cheap to buy, except something digital like a Wiim.

-Regarding equipment you currently own, maintaining gear you love is always worthwhile and spending money on it will improve it, if that work is done by a competent technician.
-Just keep in mind that, no matter what parts are installed, you cannot make a piece of basic gear into a high-end killer, no matter how many WIMA capacitors a technician installs.
+Regarding equipment you currently own, maintaining gear you love is always worthwhile and spending money on it will improve it if that work is done by a competent technician.
+Just keep in mind that, no matter what parts are installed, you cannot make a piece of basic gear into a high-end killer, no matter how many WIMA capacitors someone installs.

 Most people should look to a significant equipment improvement, requiring a significant outlay.
-If budget is the overriding factor, I suggest saving and waiting until your budget allows for the purchase of equipment that significantly improves on your current amplifier.
+If budget is the overriding factor, I suggest saving and waiting until your budget allows for the purchase of equipment that offers significant improvement over what you currently own.

 Summary